US eliminated from Copa America with 1-0 loss to Uruguay, increasing pressure to fire Berhalter

 The first came when Ortega began to pull a yellow card and stop play, then allowed it to continue — while still holding the card — as Uruguay nearly scored on an attack.
 The second came when the U.S. had a clear advantage after a hand ball on Uruguay, but the Peruvian referee eventually blew his whistle and called the play back for a free kick.

-Antonee Robinson called it “amateur hour” but lamented the Americans' failure to rise above the referee.

-“The result is on us,” he said, “and we weren't good enough.”
+“This referee was awful,” Robinson said.
+“I’ve never seen a referee, you know, let a quick free kick go while he’s got a yellow card in his hand.
+And it’s literally embarrassing.
+And I hope something happens to him from that.”

-Uruguay started to apply more pressure midway through the second half, then had the Americans in desperation mode after Olivera found the back of the net.
-And while the U.S. had a few good runs, and a couple of good opportunities in the box, a team that had such big expectations was unable to find the two goals it needed — or even one.
+Uruguay applied more pressure midway through the second half, then had the Americans in desperation mode after the goal.
+And while the U.S. had a few good runs and a couple of good opportunities in the box, a team that had such big expectations was unable to find the two goals it needed — or even one.

-“I mean, now it's just about getting a little bit of rest and regrouping and finding an identity again, and we have some big things ahead,” Pulisic said.
-“We're going to look forward to that.”
+“The U.S. is a very strong team, but if you push us to play tough, we can do that,” Uruguay’s Manuel Ugarte said.
+“And we can play beautiful (attractive) soccer as well.
+We adapt to the circumstances of the match.”

 AP Copa America coverage: https://apnews.com/hub/copa-americ